gretarmark/gretarmark.github.io/_posts/2024-07-15-CandC++-Functions1.md

 published: true
 ---

-Today, I am going to discuss how to pass information into a function in C and C++.

-Two types of information can be passed into a function:
+When writing functions in C and C++, we often need to pass information into the function to perform specific tasks.
+This process is known as parameter passing.

+In this post, I will explain how parameters are passed into functions in both C and C++, and the different ways of doing so.
+We will cover three methods of parameter passing:

+1. **Pass by Value (C and C++)**
+2. **Pass by Address (C and C++)**
+3. **Pass by Reference (C++ only)**

+## Parameter vs. Argument

+Before diving into the methods, let's clear up two commonly confused terms:

-* **A parameter:** The variable listed inside the parentheses in the function definition.
+* **Parameter:** The variable listed in the function's definition.
-* **An argument:** The value sent to the function when it is called.
+* **Argument:** The actual value or variable passed to the function when it's called.

-There are two parameter passing methods in C and three methods in C++:

-1. **Pass by value (C/C++)**
-2. **Pass by address (C/C++)**
-3. **Pass by reference (only in C++)**
+Now, let's explore the three ways you can pass parameters to a function.

 ---

-## Pass by Value
+## 1. Pass by Value (C/C++)
-When code 1 below is executed, the output is as follows:

-* a1 = 15
-* b1 = 15
-* a2 = 15
-* b2 = 15

-This indicates that the actual parameters a and b passed into the **swap()** function were not effectively swapped.
-What occurred is that the parameters x and y were assigned the values of a and b.
-Consequently, inside the function, the values became:

-* x = 15
-* y = 15

-Although x and y were swapped within the function, these values were not returned, and they essentially 'died' after the function finished execution.
-As a result, a and b in the **main()** function retained their original values.

-'Pass by value' is suitable when you don't need to modify the actual parameters in your function, and you only need to return a result, for example, in operations like addition.
-The swap function is an example of a function that is not meant to be implemented using 'pass by value'.
+In the **pass by value** method, the function receives a copy of the actual values (arguments) passed in.
+This means the original variables remain unchanged, even if the function modifies its own local copies.

+Let's look at an example:

 ```{C++}
 // Pass by Value